OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Threat-Vuln-Management.md

 ## Outcomes

-This Working Session will publish ideas and tips to help companies understand and manage threats and vulnerabilities.
+- This Working Session will publish ideas and tips to help companies understand and manage threats and vulnerabilities.
+- a Cheatsheet about Threat and Vulnerability Management

 ## Who